 * Transaxillary: underneath the arm in the folds of the armpit

 Though thousands women undergo breast augmentation each year and experience no major complications, the procedure does carry some degree risk.
 It is important you be well informed of these risks when considering breast enlargement surgery.
-During your consultation, our Surgeon will discuss these potential complications with you, listen to your safety questions, and offer instructions on how to minimize your risk.
+During your consultation, the potential complications will be discussed with you, listen to your safety questions, and offer instructions on how to minimize risk.

 It is important to follow pre-operation instructions when preparing for breast augmentation surgery to ensure the best possible results.
 Those instructions may include: